vWernay/lua/README.md

 Ordered by priority.

 1. (C API) Fix vector lua_geti/lua_getfield regression: piggybacking/using luaV_finishget may lead to typeerrors instead of nil being returned.
-1. The initial implementation of the binding library hooked 'assert' in GLM to throw an appropriate Lua error.
-This was removed and never compensated for in the binding implementation.
-Some functions, e.g., glm::ballRound, will loop near-infinitely when passed incorrect values.
-Fix.
 1. Cleanup testing scripts/environment and publish.
 1. Rewrite build scripts.
 1. Optimize vector/matrix tagmethod codegen: reduce branching or consider PGOing the object (in build scripts).